lzwjava/blog-source/original/2025-02-27-shangzanwifi-en.md

 - Good integration with WeChat.
 In WeChat, you can buy a data plan.
 If you buy a year-long plan, it’s 29 CNY per month; if you buy a half-year plan, it’s 39 CNY per month; and if you buy a one-month plan, it’s 59 CNY per month.
 Each month includes 1500 GB of cellular data.

-- Requires KYC: you need to upload front and back photos of your national ID and complete face video detection.
+- Requires KYC: You need to upload front and back photos of your national ID and complete face video detection.
+KYC is required for China Mobile and China Telecom.
+For the China Unicom network, it seems KYC is not required.

 - It’s like a portable power bank.
 I haven’t tried using it to charge my phone.